 Before we make this decision, it is important to understand why our retirement accounts are so important.
 It is so easy to lose focus on why we are investing when retirement seems so far away.
 The temptation to take from our retirement to fix our current problems is a strong force.
 We want to stop our suffering in the here and now.
 I get it.
-Unfortunately, our future self will pay the price for fixing our current struggles with this strategy.
+Unfortunately, our future selves will pay the price for fixing our current struggles with this strategy.

 If you pull money out of your 401k to pay off a debt, it is important to take into account the specific impact this will have on your investments.

 - How long will it take to replenish what you took out of your 401k plan, to include the 10% penalty?

 - How much money did you lose in compound interest while you were repaying your 401k?